vecna/trackmap/README.md

 And then finally run:

-    ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY
+    ./perform_analysis.py NAME_OF_YOUR_COUNTRY

-If you've not installed phantom 1.9.2 in the path specified above, but you're using your distribution phantomjs, then add the option **lp** (local phantom):
+If you've not installed phantom 1.9.2 on the path specified above, but you're using your distribution phantomjs, and add the option **lp** (local phantom):

-    ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY lp
+    ./perform_analysis.py NAME_OF_YOUR_COUNTRY lp

+If your country is not on the list, too bad, mean that nobody has reviewed the media list (it a boring but needed step).
+You can take a look between the unclean lists

 ## Vagrant option (a.k.a. less effort, more trust needed)